stefanpetrovic/autoconfig/README.md

 ## Teams

-The entries within the team data structure create teams
+Teams are created by the entries within the team data structure

 The teams have component association rules based on the tag pteam `pteam` tag to the API request to Phoenix.